 \subsection{Overall Performance}

-We employ the average overlap (AO) and success rate (SR) for the overall evaluation of trackers, as described in Section~\ref{sec:evaluation_methodology}.
-For deep trackers, we retrain each of them on GOT-10k to achieve a fair comparison.
+We employ the mean average overlap (mAO) and mean success rate (mSR) for the overall evaluation of trackers, as described in Section~\ref{sec:evaluation_methodology}.
+For deep trackers, we retrain each of them on GOT-10k to achieve a fair comparison (see Section~\ref{sec:deep_baselines} for details).
 All experiments are run on a server with a 56 core Intel(R) Xeon(R) 2.0GHz CPU and 4 GeForce GTX TITAN X graphic cards.
-Table~\ref{tab:overall_performance} illustrates the evaluation results of all baseline models, ranked by their AO scores.
-Figure~\ref{fig:overalll_performance_got10k} shows their success curves, with OTB2015 results in Figure~\ref{fig:overalll_performance_otb} as a comparison.
+Table~\ref{tab:overall_performance} illustrates the evaluation results of all baseline models, ranked by their mAO scores.
+Figure~\ref{fig:overalll_performance_got10k} shows their success curves.
+For comparison, we also re-evaluate the baseline methods on OTB2015 with the same weights retrained on GOT-10k, results are shown in Figure~\ref{fig:overalll_performance_otb}.

-The top three trackers on GOT-10k are SiamFCv2, SiamFC and GOTURN.
-They all are end-to-end trainable deep trackers.
-SiamFCv2 outperforms others by a relatively large margin (2.6\% in AO and 5.1\% in SR) while SiamFC and GOTURN achieve close performance.
-The following three trackers CCOT, ECO and CF2 are correlation filters based methods and they use pretrained CNNs for feature extraction.
-Among all traditional trackers using only hand-crafted features, ECOhc, BACF and MEEM obtain the top three evaluation scores.
-Although no deep features are used, their results are comparable with some deep trackers, such as MDNet and CFNet.
-From the evaluation results, we note that the highest AO score on GOT-10k only reaches 37.4\%, compared to 74.0\% on OTB2015.
-The SR scores also indicate that the best tracker only successfully tracks 40.4\% of frames, suggesting that tracking in real-world unconstrained videos is difficult and still far from being solved.
+The top 5 trackers on GOT-10k are MemTracker, DeepSTRCF, SASiamP, SASiamR, and SiamFCv2.
+Except for DeepSTRCF, which is a correlation filters based method, all other trackers are built upon fully convolutional siamese networks~\cite{siamesefc2016}.
+MemTracker achieves the best performance and it outperforms the 2nd placed trackers by 1.1\%, 3.3\% and 0.3\% in terms of mAO, $\text{mSR}_{50}$ and $\text{mSR}_{75}$, respectively, while the other 4 trackers achieve close performance.
+The following 5 trackers are GOTURN, DSiam, SiamFCIncep22, DAT, and CCOT, where DSiam and SiamFCIncep22 are siamese networks based methods, GOTURN is a siamese bounding box regression tracker, DAT is built upon the attention mechanism, while CCOT is based on correlation filters and it uses pretrained CNNs for feature extraction.
+Among traditional trackers using only hand-crafted features, STRCF, ECOhc, LDES, BACF, and Staple obtain the top five evaluation scores.
+Although no deep features used, their results are comparable or even better than some deep trackers, such as MDNet and CFNet.
+From the evaluation results, we observe that the highest mAO score on GOT-10k only reaches 46.0\%, suggesting that tracking in real-world unconstrained videos is difficult and still not solved.